poemm/testnet/c_cpp_guide.md

 make
 ```

-The output is `main.wasm` whith needs a cleanup of imports and exports to meet Ewasm requirements.
+The output is `main.wasm` which needs a cleanup of imports and exports to meet Ewasm requirements.
 For this, we use PyWebAssembly.

 Aside: Alternatively, one can manually cleanup.
 Alternatively, one can use a [rust version of wasm-chisel](https://github.com/wasmx/wasm-chisel) which can be installed with `cargo install chisel`.
-The Rust version has more features, the Python version is just enough for our use.
+The Rust version is stricter and has more features, the Python version is just enough for our use.
 In either case, before deploying, contracts should be visually inspected to make sure that imports and exports meet Ewasm requirements.

 ```
 cd ..